 The main Lithuanian taxes are administered mainly by the State Tax Inspectorate, although contributions to the State Social Insurance System are administered by the Board of the State Social Insurance Fund (otherwise SoDra).
 The tax year lasts from 1 January to 31 December.

-- Corporate Income Tax (CIT) – 15%
+- Corporate Income Tax (CIT) – 15%;

-- Value Added Tax (VAT) – 21%
+- Value Added Tax (VAT) – 21%;

-- State Social Insurance (SSI) – from 21%
+- State Social Insurance (SSI) – from 21%;

-- Withholding Tax (WHT) – 15%
+- Withholding Tax (WHT) – 15%.

 Corporate Income Tax

-Examples of corporate tax application:
+Examples of application of corporate tax:

-- Security tokens are exempt from tax
+- Security tokens are exempt from tax.

 VALUE ADDED TAX

-- Revenues received from the provision of cryptocurrency exchange services are exempt from VAT as it is equivalent to the processing of fiat money
+Cryptocurrency Exchange Services | Revenues from cryptocurrency exchange services are exempt from VAT as they are equated with processing fiat money. |

-- The company providing services to the crypto exchange in Lithuania has the right to collect VAT from these services if the buyer (customer) is taxable person
+Service Providers to Crypto Exchanges | Companies providing services to crypto exchanges in Lithuania can collect VAT if the buyer is a taxable person. |

-- Tokens issued during ICO are exempt from VAT, as the process is equivalent to the issue of shares
+Tokens Issued During ICO | Tokens issued during the ICO are exempt from VAT, as this process is equated to the issuance of shares. |

 State Social Insurance